-Only the first 40 years of service shall be tabulated when determining the amount of the conference and/or participants. - 6.
+- also extended to the Pastor's spouse.
+This amount is subject to change in future years based on the needs and circumstances of the Conference and/or participants. - 6.
 Only the first 40 years of service shall be tabulated when determining the amount of benefit.
 In the case of clergy couples, the clergy member with the highest number of years of service, up to the cap of 40, shall determine the benefit amount. - 7.
 Ministerial service years are determined by the Conference Board of Pensions and Health Benefits.
 Only years served under appointment to Northern Illinois Conference local churches or connectional structure are considered in the HRA calculation.
 Special exceptions may be made based on approval by NIC Board of Pensions.
-Any counting of service years earned by service to non-Northern Illinois Conference appointments recognized prior will not be recognized effective January 1, 2022 or after. - 8.
+Any counting of service years earned by service to non-Northern Illinois Conference appointments recognized in prior years will not be recognized effective January 1, 2024 or after. - 8.
 The Conference at the discretion of their Board of Pension has the right to change or modify the retiree benefit and or contributions at any time.
 The annual conference does not make a commitment to additional funding in future years. - 9.
 Full Time Lay Conference employees of the annual conference with 5 continuous years of coverage before retirement will have a contribution equal to \$100 per year of service to the annual conference deposited in their HRA annually.
 Eligibility for the HRA is contingent on a participant's enrollment in Medicare B and engagement with the Conference's selected provider. - 10.
 The Conference Board of Pensions and Health Benefits engages Via Benefits to aid clergy retirees aged 65 and above in selection of suitable Medicare supplement coverage and to act as a patient advocate when necessary.
 To receive the HRA benefit eligible participants must enroll though the Via Benefits program and be enrolled in Medicare B. Clergy who retire prior to 65 and meet the eligibility rules will have the HRA equivalent deducted from the cost of their conference provided medical coverage until they reach Medicare eligibility, enroll in Medicare B and enroll in Supplemental programs through Via Benefits.
 Retired clergy will be responsible for costs of coverage in excess of that HRA amount.